Atkinson cycle: Design

 Atkinson produced three different designs that had a short compression stroke and a longer expansion stroke.
 The first Atkinson-cycle engine, the differential engine, used opposed pistons.
 The second and best-known design was the cycle engine, which used an over-center arm to create four piston strokes in one crankshaft revolution.
-The reciprocating engine had the intake, compression, power, and exhaust strokes of the four-stroke cycle in a single turn of the crankshaft, and was designed to avoid infringing certain patents covering Otto-cycle engines.
-Atkinson's third and final engine, the utilite engine, operated much like any two-stroke engine.
+This unusual reciprocating engine had the intake, compression, power, and exhaust strokes of the four-stroke cycle in a single turn of the crankshaft, and was designed to avoid infringing certain patents covering Otto-cycle engines.
+Atkinson's third and final engine, the utilite engine, operated much like a two-stroke engine.

-The common thread throughout Atkinson's designs is that the engines have an expansion stroke that is longer than the compression stroke, and by this method the engine achieves greater thermal efficiency than a traditional piston engine.
+Apart from the features implemented to avoid Otto patents, the truly unique Atkinson's design is that the engines have an expansion stroke that is longer than the compression stroke, and by this method the engine achieves greater thermal efficiency than a traditional piston engine.
 Atkinson's engines were produced by the British Gas Engine Company and also licensed to other overseas manufacturers.

-Many modern engines now use unconventional valve timing to produce the effect of a shorter compression stroke/longer power stroke.
+Many modern engines now use a crankshaft center-line offset from the cylinder center-line (making them desaxe engines) and/or unconventional valve timing to produce the effect of a shorter compression stroke/longer power stroke.
 Miller applied this technique to the four-stroke engine, so it is sometimes referred as the Atkinson/Miller cycle, US patent 2817322 dated Dec 24, 1957.
 In 1888, Charon filed a French patent and displayed an engine at the Paris Exhibition in 1889.
 The Charon gas engine (four-stroke) used a similar cycle to Miller, but without a supercharger.
 It is referred to as the "Charon cycle".

 Hugo Güldner argued in his 1914 book that Körting was the first firm to build a gas engine with a short compression stroke and a longer expansion phase in 1891, based on a design first proposed by Otto Köhler in 1887.
 This engine also had an engine-load dependent valve train which increased the intake and compression stroke with increasing engine load.
 On the other hand, the compression was decreasing at low and medium loads, which ultimately reduced the efficiency.

-Roy Fedden at Bristol tested an arrangement in the Bristol Jupiter IV engine in 1928, with variable retard timing allowing part of the charge to be blown back into the intake manifold, in order to have sustainable reduced operation pressures during takeoff.
+Roy Fedden, at Bristol, tested an arrangement in the Bristol Jupiter IV engine in 1928, with variable retard timing allowing part of the charge to be blown back into the intake manifold, in order to have sustainable reduced operation pressures during takeoff.

 Modern engine designers are realizing the potential fuel-efficiency improvements the Atkinson-type cycle can provide.